godwinBime/MSCapStone/LoginPage/app/README.md

 When a user is authenticated, if the user wants to change the password, the user gets verified one more time, then a password reset option within the app is provided which then lets the user change the password.

+- OTP Code Expiry
+Whenever a OTP is sent to the user's email, the users has 60 seconds to input it before ir expires.
+The user is provided with a OTP resend code button each time the code expires.